Jeremy Schonbrunner: Professional career

-Trenton Freedom

 Schonbrunner was signed by the Trenton Freedom for the 2014 season, but Schonbrunner was assigned to the Iowa Barnstormers and left the Freedom before playing in a single game.

-Iowa Barnstormers

 On February 5, 2014, Schonbrunner was assigned to the Iowa Barnstormers.

-San Antonio Talons

 On May 13, 2014, Schonbrunner was traded to the Talons for claim order position.

-Trenton Freedom

 Schonbrunner signed with the Freedom again for the 2015 season, but was placed on the exempt list before the season started.

-Tampa Bay Storm

 On October 14, 2014, Schonbrunner was assigned to the Tampa Bay Storm.
 On March 9, 2016, Schonbrunner was placed on suspension by the Storm.
 On April 25, 2016, Schonbrunner was placed on reassignment.

-Iowa Barnstormers

 On October 21, 2016, Schonbrunner signed with the Barnstormers.

-Columbus Lions

 On November 7, 2017, Schonbrunner signed with the Columbus Lions.